-2. Challenge Deadlines
+329 2.
+Challenge Deadlines

-Election challenges must be submitted by the election challenge deadline specified in the elections calendar.

-- The Director of Elections or the Elections Committee by a majority vote can submit a challenge at any time before the declaration of results. - 3.
-No challenges will be accepted after these deadlines. - Once submitted, a challenge becomes part of the formal record, and may not be withdrawn except by the explicit permission of the Director of Elections.
+- 1. Election challenges must be submitted by the election challenge deadline specified in the elections calendar. - 2.
+The Director of Elections or the Elections Committee by a majority vote can submit a challenge at any time before the declaration of results. - 3.
+No challenges will be accepted after these deadlines. - 4.
+Once submitted, a challenge becomes part of the formal record, and may not be withdrawn except by the explicit permission of the Director of Elections.

-3. Format of Challenges
+340 3.
+Format of Challenges

-Challenges must be in writing, submitted on the signed Challenge Form, and accompanied by the following supporting documentation:
+- Challenges must be in writing, submitted on the signed Challenge Form, and accompanied by the following supporting documentation:

-- 1. Challenger's name
+- 343 1.
+Challenger's name

-- 2. Candidate's name
+- 344 2.
+Candidate's name

 - 3. Date of challenge

 - 4. Reason for challenge and supporting evidence

-4. Notification of Election Challenges
+347 4.
+Notification of Election Challenges

-The Office of the Assemblies will notify the Director of Elections who will send an email notifying anyone who is named in an election challenge.
+- The Office of the Assemblies will notify the Director of Elections who will send an email notifying anyone - who is named in an election challenge.
 The email will contain a scanned copy of the challenge.

-5. Response to Election Challenges
+350 5.
+Response to Election Challenges

-A challenged candidate may review challenges to which they are a party in the Office of the Assemblies, 109 Day Hall, and address written statements in response to the committee.
-The challenged candidate may request a hearing in person with the committee.
+- A challenged candidate may review challenges to which they are a party in the Office of the Assemblies, 109 - Day Hall, and address written statements in response to the committee.
+The challenged candidate may - request a hearing in person with the committee.

-6. Challenge Review Meeting
+354 6.
+Challenge Review Meeting

-The committee will schedule a meeting to review challenges in Executive Session.
-The committee, less temporarily recused members, will provide an opportunity for the challenged candidate to respond in person if requested by the challenged candidate or a member of the committee.
-For each challenge, the committee will determine:
+- The committee will schedule a meeting to review challenges in Executive Session.
+Quorum for a challenge review meeting will consist of two-thirds of the seated membership of the Elections Committee.
+The committee, less - temporarily recused members, will provide an opportunity for the challenged candidate to respond in - person if requested by the challenged candidate or a member of the committee.
+For each challenge, the

+358 committee will determine:

-- Whether a preponderance of evidence substantiates each alleged violation. and, This vote will be taken for each violation individually, and a majority of the seated membership of the Elections Committee is required to declare that a preponderance of evidence substantiates each violation; - 2.
-Which, if any, substantiated violations or combination thereof compromised the fairness of the election and constituted a material advantage to the extent the challenged candidate should be disqualified by a two-thirds majority.
-If the committee finds either that a single substantiated violation or that a combination of substantiated violations should require the disqualification of a candidate, with at least 7 members of the Elections Committee in the affirmative, may disqualify the candidate.
+- 1. Whether a preponderance of evidence substantiates each alleged violation.
+This vote will be taken for each violation individually, and a majority of the seated membership of the Elections Committee is required to declare that a preponderance of evidence substantiates each violation; - 2.
+Which, if any, substantiated violations or combination thereof compromised the fairness of the election and constituted a material advantage to the extent the challenged candidate should be disqualified.
+If the committee finds either that a single substantiated violation or that a combination of substantiated violations should require the disqualification of a candidate, the Elections Committee, with at least two-thirds of the members present of the Elections Committee voting in the affirmative, may disqualify the candidate.